 You may make a reservation for reward travel using points at southwest.com.
-All reward travel is subject to the government-imposed September 11th Security Fee of up to $10 per roundtrip, which must be paid with a credit card at the time of reservation.
+All reward travel is subject to the government-imposed September 11th Security Fee of $5.60 per one-way trip, which must be paid with a credit card at the time of reservation.

 Blackout dates do not apply to reward travel using points.

 Yes.
 The Rapid Rewards Member who owns the account from which the points will be used will need to make the reservation for the person traveling.
 Simply get the destination, travel dates, and flight times from the person who will be using your points and log in to your account at southwest.com to book the reward travel.
-Reward travel is subject to the government-imposed September 11th Security Fee of up to $10 per roundtrip, which must be paid with a credit card.
+Reward travel is subject to the government-imposed September 11th Security Fee of $5.60 per one-way trip, which must be paid with a credit card.

 Yes.
 You can call 1-800-I-FLYSWA (1-800-435-9792) to reserve a reward flight for 24 hours prior to purchasing.
 If you do not redeem using your points within 24 hours, the reservation will be cancelled and the reward seat released.